 An introduction to the physics and chemistry of the oceans.
 Topics covered include ocean currents, the ocean floor, origins and buffering of the chemistry of the oceans.
 The role of the oceans in determining past and present climates is introduced.
 Prerequisite: Any 100-level Science course.
 [Faculty of Science]

 The factors controlling global distribution of plants and animals will be covered from ecological and historical perspectives.
 Techniques for the analysis of biogeographic patterns, including paleoecology, remote sensing, and phylogenetics.
 Ecosystem responses to global change, including species migration, disturbance ecology, and invasions.
 May require field trips.
 If so, will require payment of additional student instructional support fees.
-Refer to the Fees Payment Guide in the University Regulations and Information for Students section of the Calendar.
+Refer to the Tuition and Fees page in the University Regulations section of the Calendar.
 Prerequisite: EAS 100, BIOL 108 or SCI 100.